 Eggs are laid by female animals of many different species.
 The mass production of chicken eggs is a global industry.
 Bird’s eggs are a common food and one of the most versatile ingredients used in cooking.
 They are important in many branches of the modern food industry.
 The most commonly used egg in Thailand is the chicken egg and quail egg.
 You might also find duck eggs.

-The ribs are a bone that curves round from the back to chest.
+The ribs are a bone that curves around from the back to the chest.
 It’s the least meaty part of the meat chop.
 Thai cuisines use pork ribs than beef or lamb.

 Pork Spine – กระดูกสันหลังหมู – Gra Do Sanlung Moo